ckupchak/KupchakLab/_pages/research.md

 A promising optical QM candidate are atomic ensembles, typically the alkali metals of rubidium or cesium.
-The storage occurs by conditioning the resonances of these elements to map the excitations of a weak electromagnetic field ( s) to the collective nature of atoms in a coherent and reversible fashion.
-This often requires additional control laser fields  that mediates the storage and retrieval operations.
+The storage occurs by conditioning the resonances of these elements to map the excitations of a weak electromagnetic field to the collective nature of atoms in a coherent and reversible fashion.
+This often requires additional control laser fields that mediate the storage and retrieval operations.
 Of the first techniques shown capable of this operation was a quantum interference effect known as electromagnetically induced transparency (EIT).
 This coherent, nonlinear effect allows one to modulate the refractive index and slowdown light pulses near atomic resonance to the point of stopping them.

 ![]({{ site.url }}{{ site.baseurl }}/images/slider7001400/Slider2.jpg){: style="width: 50%; float: center; margin: 0px  10px"}

-EIT has shown viable for storing single photons and entangled photons.
-Atomic ensemble-based systems can be optimized for different metrics depending on the application Warm vapour systems hold a distinct advantage in terms of practicality, a vapour cell system operates in a temperature controlled environment near room temperature.
+EIT has shown viable for storing single and entangled photons.
+Atomic ensemble-based systems can be optimized for different metrics depending on the application.
+Warm vapour systems hold a distinct advantage in terms of practicality, a vapour cell system operates in a controlled environment near room temperature.
 The simplistic, low overhead implementation in combination with their proven QM operation make vapour cells ideal candidates for wide-scale deployment.

 The remaining key piece is the engineering of these QM systems to a modular form that would be suitable for wide-scale deployment to numerous nodes of a quantum network.
-This task of compacting a QM system into a modular form suitable for operation in the field is ongoing by my collaborators at Qunnect.
+This task is presently being pursued by my collaborators at Qunnect (Brooklyn, NY).

 ### High bandwidth quantum protocols using commercial components
 Data encryption and transmission with security verified by quantum mechanical laws would have implications